 The first thing you’ll notice about electric outboard is the surprisingly quiet nature.
 They naturally have low noise and low vibration due to the lack of internal combustion. ePropulsion is the first company that has introduced direct drive technology and FOC (Field-oriented Control) into the electric outboard motor, having preceded competitors for five years.
 This works well because the direct drive structure further reduces the number of internal moving parts and eliminates the gearbox, resulting in less mechanical friction.
 In addition, FOC improves smoothness of motor operation and reduces physical vibration.
-Both combined makes the Spirit 1.0 the quietest motor in the industry.
+Both combined make the Spirit 1.0 the quietest motor in the industry.

 The 3hp electric outboard motors are often used for family leisure trips.
 When you take your family out on the water, the electric outboard will not emit any exhaust.
 This means your family on the boat will not inhale any pollutants, effectively protecting their health, as well as the health of the environment and marine life.

 The 3 HP outboards are often transported by car.
-With petrol motors, the users often complain that their hands, clothes and the car trunk are stained by the oil and the fuel of the outboard, and it is often a big pain to clean afterward.
+With petrol motors, users often complain that their hands, clothes and the car trunk are stained by the oil and the fuel of the outboard, and it is often a big pain to clean afterward.
 In contrast, the electric outboard motors do not have any petrol and engine oil.
-This means that on every trip, the Spirit 1.0 is always clean, and it will never stain your hands, clothes or car.
+This means that on every trip, the Spirit 1.0 is always clean, and it will never stain your hands, clothes, or car.

 A 3HP petrol outboard requires maintenance about every 100 hours or 1 year.
 You can do a service yourself.
-It’s not expensive, but there has always got to be an awareness of the maintenance required, and many people have no idea of hours left for the next maintenance.
+It’s not expensive, but there has always got to be an awareness of the maintenance required, and many people have no idea of the hours left for the next maintenance.
 Spirit 1.0 is maintenance-free because it features a brushless direct-drive motor.
-It hasn’t got a gearbox, and due to ePropulsion’s 7 years of R&D and after-sales experience, we have refined the product in terms of motor structure, sealing, corrosion-resistance and more.
+It hasn’t got a gearbox, and due to ePropulsion’s 7 years of R&D and after-sales experience, we have refined the product in terms of motor structure, sealing, corrosion resistance and more.
 We can confidently say Spirit 1.0 is truly maintenance-free.

 Simple to Start

 Usually, a 3hp petrol outboard ignites by using a pull cord.
-It can be tricky to use the ignition every time, and you need to do basic inspection to ensure the gear is in the neutral position before starting.
+It can be tricky to use the ignition every time, and you need to do a basic inspection to ensure the gear is in the neutral position before starting.
 For cold starting, you also need to open the valve and screw tight the fuel tank cap.
-The electric starting system are generally only available for petrol outboards above 20hp.
-However the electric outboard motor is simple to get started - all you do is turn the electric throttle.
+The electric starting system is generally only available for petrol outboards above 20hp.
+However, the electric outboard motor is simple to get started – all you do is turn the electric throttle.

 The 3HP outboards are widely used for recreational fishing.
 They usually drive a 3 to 5 meters RIB or aluminum-alloy fishing.
 The quiet nature of our electric Spirit 1.0 means it won’t disturb the fish.
-Spirit 1.0 is efficient and manoeuvrable at low speeds, so customers do not need to purchase an additional trolling motor.
+Spirit 1.0 is efficient and maneuverable at low speeds, so customers do not need to purchase an additional trolling motor.
 When our Spirit 1.0 delivers 35W output power, a 4m aluminum-alloy fishing boat usually can reach 3.5 km/h, which is great for lure fishing and exhausting the fish.
-At this speed, a Spirit battery can last a huge 28 hours!.
-You can keep the trolling speed for a long time, and don’t need to worry about your power running out.
+At this speed, a Spirit battery can last a huge 28 hours!
+You can keep the trolling speed for a long time and don’t need to worry about your power running out.

 Helm Steering Compatibility

-Legal & Compliance Out of environmental considerations, Europe and the United States have imposed bans on combustion engines in many water areas, and only electric outboard powered or manpower-propelled boats can enter.
-You can refer to the regulations of the Pennsylvania State Government's PA Fish & Boat Commission: https://pfbc.pa.gov/spbtregsx.htm.
+Out of environmental considerations, Europe and the United States have imposed bans on combustion engines in many water areas, and only electric outboard powered or manpower-propelled boats can enter.
+You can refer to the regulations of the Pennsylvania State Government’s PA Fish & Boat Commission: https://pfbc.pa.gov/spbtregsx.htm.
 Our Spirit 1.0 therefore can legally enter all of these waters.

 Spirit 1.0 solar charger supports up to 180 W of solar charging.
 At 250W output, Spirit 1.0 can drive a 4-meter boat at a speed of 6 km/h, with a runtime of 4 hours, about an afternoon’s drive.
 If there is 100W of solar power supplement, Spirit 1.0 electric motor can run during the entire daytime, without the need to stop for a charge or battery swap, making it ideal for small cruise boats and swan boats.